Ekk Deewana Tha: Plot

-At this point of time, Sachin goes to Goa on a forty-day shoot, where he gets busy.
+At this point, Sachin goes to Goa on a forty-day shoot, where he gets busy.
 Meanwhile, the topic of Jessie's marriage comes up again at her home when the man whom she refused to marry earlier pays them a visit.
 Panicking, Jessie calls Sachin and tells him that she wants to elope with him.
-Sachin, who is travelling through less than ideal places, tells Jessie to stay in Mumbai for now, and that soon he would be back and they can discuss.
-Jessie stops taking Sachin's calls and so he goes back one night to check on Jessie.
+Sachin, who is travelling through less than ideal places, tells Jessie to stay in Mumbai for now and that soon he will be back and they can discuss.
+Jessie stops taking Sachin's calls, so he goes back one night to check on Jessie.
 He learns that Jessie has decided to break up, as the relationship is not peaceful due to her parents' disapproval.
 She says she has agreed to marry a boy of her parents' choice.
-When Sachin pleads her not to do it, she tells him that a time had come when she was willing to elope, but the moment was gone.
+When Sachin pleads with her not to do it, she tells him that a time had come when she was willing to elope, but the moment was gone.
 She doesn't want Sachin to wait for her, as he has his dreams to fulfill.
 Sachin later learns that she is married and settled abroad.

 Two years later, Sachin meets Samantha.
-She falls in love with him but is rejected by Sachin who hasn't yet gotten over Jessie.
+She falls in love with him but is rejected by Sachin, who hasn't yet gotten over Jessie.
 He then comes up with a script for his first film, which happens to be his very own love story.
-He calls upon an actor as the film's protagonist, Samantha as the female lead and Anay as the film's cinematographer, and the film is eventually titled Jessie.
-While shooting for the film in Taj Mahal, he sees Jessie and she comes to speak with him.
+He calls upon an actor as the film's protagonist, Samantha as the female lead, and Anay as the film's cinematographer, and the film is eventually titled Jessie.
+While shooting for the film in Taj Mahal, he sees Jessie, and she comes to speak with him.
 She admits that she is not married and is still in love with him, and he too says she is still in his heart.
-Sachin proposes yet again and they get married the same day.
-This is actually revealed to be the climax in Sachin's film – which Sachin and Jessie in real life are watching together in the theatre.
-After the film ends, Jessie praises Sachin for his efforts and the latter agrees to drop her home, implying that they have reunited.
+Sachin proposes yet again, and they get married the same day.
+This is actually revealed to be the climax in Sachin's film, which Sachin and Jessie in real life are watching together in the theatre.
+After the film ends, Jessie praises Sachin for his efforts, and the latter agrees to drop her home, implying that they have reunited.